nwhitehead/booktool/website/content/privacy.md

 We use cookies to operate and administer our Site, gather usage data on our Site, and improve your experience on it.
 A "cookie" is a piece of information sent to your browser by a website you visit.
 Cookies can be stored on your computer for different periods of time.
 Some cookies expire after a certain amount of time, or upon logging out (session cookies).
 Others survive after your browser is closed until a defined expiration date set in the cookie (as determined by the third party placing it) and help recognize your computer when you open your browser and browse the Internet again (persistent cookies).

-We only use cookies placed by Shimmer Labs for direct operation of the Site. _We do not place any third-party cookies for advertising or analytics_.
+We only use cookies placed by Shimmer Math Labs for direct operation of the Site. _We do not place any third-party cookies for advertising or analytics_.

 ## How We Use Personal Information